Stat-zz-era/mobility-excellence/MonoSterlingDb/README.md

 I found out on codeplex a great project by Jeremy Likeness with source using IsolatedStorage in Windows Phone.
 I decided that this would be a great project to migrate into Mono for iOS and Android.
 I tested this solution in an existing project that experienced issues with SQLite and it worked like a dream.

+In the Sterling_IOS_UnitTestViewController of IOS and MainActivity of Android test projects there are additional comments describing how to deploy to release with the setting of link all assemblies.
+By the way, this setting reduces and optimizes your application significantly.

 Please give Jeremy the credit and observe the Microsoft Public License (Ms-PL).
 Source is here with examples so you can make any modifications needed to suit your needs.
 The original project can be found at:

 http://sterling.codeplex.com/